peteroupc/peteroupc.github.io/random.md

     - MUST consist of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to predict as ideal random data with as many bits as the _security strength_, and
     - MAY be mixed with arbitrary data other than the seed as long as the result is no easier to predict<sup>[**(3)**](#Note3)</sup>.

 3. The RNG SHOULD reseed itself from time to time, using a newly generated seed as described earlier.
-If the RNG reseeds, it SHOULD do so as often as feasible (whenever doing so would not slow down applications undesirably).
 If the RNG reseeds if it would generate more than a threshold number of bits without reseeding, that threshold SHOULD be 2<sup>67</sup> or less.

 <a id=Examples></a>
 ### Examples

 Examples of cryptographic RNG implementations include the following:
-- The `/dev/random` device on many Unix-based operating systems, which generally uses only nondeterministic sources; however, in some implementations of the device it can block for seconds at a time, especially if not enough randomness is available.
+- The `/dev/urandom` device on many Unix-based operating systems (using `/dev/random` is NOT RECOMMENDED, since in some implementations it can block for seconds at a time, especially if not enough randomness is available; see also [**"Myths about /dev/urandom"**](https://www.2uo.de/myths-about-urandom)).
-- The `/dev/urandom` device on many Unix-based operating systems, which often relies on both a PRNG and the same nondeterministic sources used by `/dev/random`.
 - The `BCryptGenRandom` method in Windows 7 and later.
 - Two-source extractors, multi-source extractors, or cryptographic [**hash functions**](#Hash_Functions) that take very hard-to-predict signals from two or more nondeterministic sources as input.
 - A "fast-key-erasure" random number generator described by D.J.
 Bernstein in his blog (Bernstein 2017)<sup>[**(4)**](#Note4)</sup>.